harrywsong/COMP3123/labs/lab10/lab10/README.md

 ```

 ### Reducer
-Functions that update state based on actions (defined in `authSlice.js`):
+Updates state based on function actions (defined in `authSlice.js`):
 ```javascript
 login: (state, action) => { /* updates state */ }
 logout: (state) => { /* clears state */ }
 ```

 ### Actions
-Instructions dispatched to modify state:
+Object with instructions telling Redux what has occurred:
 ```javascript
 login({ username })
 logout()
 ```

 ### Dispatch
-Sending actions to the store:
+Sending of an action to the store so the reducer can update the state:
 ```javascript
 dispatch(login({ username }));
 ```

 ### Subscribe
-Components automatically re-render when subscribed state changes:
+Subscription occurs when the UI automatically updates and changes when the Redux state is changed:
 ```javascript
 const { user, token } = useSelector(state => state.auth);
 ```